Going into debt for your wedding may have been necessary to finance your special day. Use this guide to help draw up a plan to pay off wedding debt.

 Find practical ways that you and your spouse can save.
 Maybe that means a few more meals at home and less time in restaurants.
 Making your own coffee instead of opting for the takeaway latte from your local barista is a simple example.
 (Spending $3 or $4 on coffee each morning adds up to $100 every month, per person.)

 Small things like using the carpooling mode on a shared ride service can make a difference.
 Also, for some expenses, you can now take advantage of those coveted family plans: health and auto insurance policies, cell phone accounts, even movie and music streaming services.
 These are all opportunities to cut costs by combining forces.

-Sure, that 18-piece cookware from Aunt Ethel is great, but sadly, you can’t use it to pay off your wedding.
+Sure, that 18-piece cookware set from Aunt Ethel is great, but you can’t use it to pay for your wedding.
 Monetary gifts, on the other hand, can go a long way.
-Instead of investing your wedding day dough in unnecessary home goods or excursions, set a portion aside to help pay back the costs of throwing your event.
+Instead of investing your wedding day dough in unnecessary home goods or excursions, set a portion aside to help pay off your wedding debt.

-Just because you're cutting costs now doesn’t mean you shouldn’t be thinking of future financial commitments.
+Just because you're cutting costs now doesn’t mean you can’t think about future financial commitments.
 When you sit down to talk with your spouse, use that time to set long-term financial goals and discuss what’s most important.
 Is it buying a home?
 Starting a family?
 Launching your own business?
-Talk openly and make a joint plan that feels right for both of you.
-It’s important to balance investing for the future with tackling costs now.
+Talk openly, and make a joint plan that feels right for both of you.
+It’s important to balance investing for the future and tackling costs now.

-The truth is, there’s a reason we spend so much on the big day: it’s one of life’s key moments you’ll remember forever—and one of the few occasions truly worthy of the financial commitment.
-But with a little planning, you can make sure the cost of your wedding isn’t the lasting memory in your marriage.
+Many of us spend so much on our wedding day because it’s one of life’s key moments.
+It’s also one of the few occasions that is truly worthy of the financial commitment.
+But with a little planning, you can make sure the cost of your wedding isn’t the lasting memory.